-Editor's note: Following points are FFS:

-A) refer to either IMS AS or S-CSCF in bullet 1), 6) and 7)

-B) the wording “the operator/third party can store” in bullets 4*

 For KI#4 on "Extensible IMS framework to support authorization and authentication of third-party identities in IMS sessions" the following solution principles are agreed:

-Support authorization check in IMS AS / S-CSCF whether the calling party (PBX / user) is authorized to use Third Party specific identity information based the user profile retrieved from the HSS.
+Support authorization check in IMS AS or S-CSCF whether the calling party (PBX / user) is authorized to use Third Party specific identity information based the user profile retrieved from the HSS.

 The definition of Third Party specific user identity information used in IMS follows the definitions in draft-ietf-sipcore-callinfo-rcd-09 [19].

+NOTE: "Third Party specific user identity information" and "RCD information" is used interchangeably in this document

 3. Signing and verification of Third Party specific user identity information follows draft-ietf-stir-passport-rcd-26 [18].

-4a.
-Support configuration of an RCD address or optionally RCD information in the HSS per IMPU including wildcard IMPU.

 4b.
-For some users (i.e. that have individual subscriptions in HSS), the operator/third party can store per IMPU trusted RCD information from the Third Party network like caller name, job title, organization, and location information in the HSS.
+For some users (i.e. that have individual subscriptions in HSS), in this release the operator can store per IMPU trusted RCD information from the Third Party network like caller name, job title, organization, and location information in the HSS.

-4c For some users behind a PBX (i.e. managed via a wildcarded IMPU in HSS), the operator/third party can store per wildcarded IMPU RCD information in the HSS.
+4c For some users behind a PBX (i.e. managed via a wildcarded IMPU in HSS), in this Release the operator can store per wildcarded IMPU RCD information in the HSS.

-4d For some users, the operator/third party can store in HSS per IMPU an RCD address where Third Party specific user identity information can be fetched from.
+4d For some users, the operator can store in HSS per IMPU/wildcarded IMPU an RCD address where Third Party specific user identity information can be fetched from.
+The RCD address can be either:

-Editor's note: : The nature of RCD information storage is FFS
+The address of the third-Party server, in which case the IMPU is used as an index to fetch RCD information to be signed and included in the outgoing SIP INVITE.

+The URL for the RCD information, in which case no index is required if that is used to fetch the associated RCD information to be signed, or optionally the RCD URL itself is signed and included in the outgoing SIP INVITE.

 5. Based on operator policy, either the fetched RCD address or the fetched RCD information is signed and provided in SIP messages (SIP INVITE) towards the terminating party network.

-6 The RCD address or optional RCD Information is fetched by the IMS AS / S-CSCF from the HSS during IMS session setup.
+6 The RCD address or optional RCD Information is fetched by the IMS AS from the HSS during IMS session setup.
+If the IMS AS retrieves RCD address in the form of the address of a third-Party server, the IMS AS retrieves the RCD information from the third-Party server using the IMPU as an index to fetch the RCD information.

-7. The IBCF or IMS AS /S-CSCF invoke signing and verification of Rich Call Data information based on local policies and trust relationship with the Third Party network.
+7. The IBCF or IMS AS invoke signing and verification of Rich Call Data information based on local policies and trust relationship with the Third Party network.

-8. The fetched RCD address or RCD information is used by the Signing AS for signing the RCD PASSporT and by the Verification AS in the terminating network to verify the signed RCD PASSporT.
+8. The fetched RCD address in the form of a URL for the RCD information or RCD information is used by the Signing AS for signing the RCD PASSporT and by the Verification AS in the terminating network to verify the signed RCD PASSporT.

 9).
-An user may be associated multiple RCD records.
+A user may be associated multiple RCD records.
 This does not require any normative work in this release.

-Editor’s Note: it is FFS whether Informative text may be added during the normative phase to depict example(s) on how this can be made to work.
+However, informative text in the form of a NOTE can be included to depict examples how this can be made to work.